How do I make a winning awards entry?

 - Get the details right

-- Go back to the form a few times to make sure you've covered everything (hold on to your nomination code for this, or get in touch with us to retrieve it)
+- Go back to the form a few times to make sure you've covered everything (hold on to your password for this, or get in touch with us to retrieve it)

 - Speak to everyone involved who may be able to help you sell your nomination.

 The bad: Submitting a "just OK" submission that may get overlooked.

 Good photo example 5) The John Wallis Academy, Finalist - Best Educational Building 2019, South East